 The trigger has its own little safety, which prevents it from being pressed unintentionally.
 Overall, the look of the frame and trigger are very reminiscent of a Glock, and the SR9c gets compared to Glock quite often (more on that later).
 So – it looks good, it feels good, but how does it shoot?

 Shooting the SR9c is fun.
-It handles very nicely, it is on target, and has very little recoil.
+It handles very nicely, it is on target and has very little recoil.
 It provides you with the power of a 9mm round, with a relatively subtle punch.
 Follow-up shots are not a problem.
 There is some muzzle climb, but it is manageable.
 With practice, you will find grouping (at a reasonable distance) to be fairly easy, without the use of any optics or other devices.
-The things shoots, and it is a pleasure to fire it.

 Obviously, it is shootable right out of the box, like many others in its class.
 Point and shoot.
 That is part of the allure and major advantage of these types of guns – simplicity.
 If you can pull a trigger, you can operate the Ruger SR9c.
 And if you are talking about getting better, target practice, and so on – it is about getting the feel of the gun.
 Even after slinging brass down the range for a while – with pauses to reload, of course – my hand didn’t get too tired.
 It has a nice smooth action.